andrewtran437/andrewtran437/README.md

 <!--
 -  Ask me about ...
 -->
--  I am a UC Davis Neurobiology, Physiology and Behavior Alumni who is currently learning Python.
+-  I am a UC Davis Neurobiology, Physiology and Behavior Alumni who is pursuing a career in data analytics.
 -  How to reach me: https://www.linkedin.com/in/andrew-tran437
 -  Fun fact: I have perfect pitch.